slbailey/Retrovue/docs/contracts/resources/SourceAddContract.md

 - **B-1:** The command MUST validate source type against available importers before proceeding.
 - **B-2:** Required parameters MUST be validated before any database operations.
 - **B-3:** External ID MUST be generated in format "type-hash" and MUST be unique.
+External ID is stored internally and available in JSON output but is not displayed in human-readable output.
 - **B-4:** When `--json` is supplied, output MUST include fields `"id"`, `"external_id"`, `"name"`, `"type"`, `"config"`, `"enrichers"`, and `"importer_name"`.
 - **B-5:** On validation failure, the command MUST exit with code `1` and print a human-readable error message.
 - **B-5a:** On discovery failure (when `--discover` is provided), the command MUST exit with code `1` and rollback all changes, including source creation.